-Dental trend rates: 3.8% in year one, 3.75% per year thereafter, based on a blend of historical retiree premium rate increases as well as observed U.S. national trends.
+Dental trend rates: 4.25% per year, based on a blend of historical retiree hational trends.

-В. Total l OPEB Liabi lity, Continued: ---- ------- -------------- ------------------

-Participation rates:
+В. Total C )PEB Liability, Continued : ---- --------- ------ ------------ ----------- ---

-Medical - 100% of active employees covered under a GovGuam medical plan will elect to participate at retirement.
+1 7 7 Total OPEB Liability, Continued: Participation rates: Medical - 100% of active employees covered under a GovGuam medical plan will elect to participate at retirement.
 Dental - 100% of active employees covered under a GovGuam dental plan will elect to participate at retirement.
 Life - 100% of eligible retirees will elect to participate at retirement.
-Current retirees will continue in the GovGuam plan as provided in the data, and upon attainment of age 65, will remain in that plan or enroll in a Retiree Supplemental Plan per Medicare Enrollment 15% of current and future retirees are assumed to employees retired prior to September 30, 2008 are assumed ineligible for Medicare upon attainment of age 65 and therefore will not enroll in a Medicare
+Current retirees will continue in the GovGuam plan as provided in the data, and upon attainment of age 65, will remain in that plan or enroll in a Retiree Supplemental Plan per Medicare Enrollment assumption below.
+Medicare enrollment: Based on current over-65 retiree data, 55% (previously 15%) of current and future retirees are assumed to enroll in Medicare and will enroll in a Retiree Supplemental Plan upon attainment of age 65.
+All employees retired prior to September 30, 2008 are assumed ineligible for Medicare upon attainment of age 65 and therefore will not enroll in a Medicare Supplemental Plan.
+Dependent status: Male spouses are assumed to be three years older